 First, pour the cream into the plate.
 (In the above video, we are using half-and-half, but this particular one is closer in density to full-fat milk rather than half-and-half you buy in a carton, so I suggest using full-fat milk instead.)
-Also, use a shallow plate so I don’t need to use a lot.
-Make sure the cream covers the bottom on the plate.
-Add drops of food coloring.
+Also, use a shallow plate, this way I would not have to use a lot.
+Next, make sure that the cream covers the bottom of the plate.
+Thereafter, add a few drops of food coloring.
 (I suggest adding an equivalent amount of gel coloring drops in a circular motion close to the middle.)
-Do not add too much or you will end up with the color brown instead of a rainbow).
-Next, dip a Q-tip into soap and submerge that Q-tip into milk.
+Do not add too much coloring as you will end up with the color brown instead of a rainbow.
+Lastly, dip a Q-tip into a dish-soap and submerge that Q-tip into milk.
 Observe what happens.
-Most importantly, bring the attention of a young scientist to the magic of surface tension.
+Most importantly, bring the attention of a young scientist to the magic of surface tension!

 The molecules of the milk pull each other together which stretches the surface of the milk into an invisible skin.
 However, the liquid soap breaks the surface tension, and thus the milk molecules move apart.
 This effect is called surface tension.
-Adding the liquid soap weakens the surface of this surface tension and makes the molecules move around.
+Adding liquid soap weakens the invisible skin of this surface tension and makes the molecules move around.
 This makes the food coloring mix together.

 Want more STEM Kids Science Experiments?